 As your parents age, they’ll start to require more and more help.
 Their bodies aren’t as strong as they used to be, and their memories may be fading.
 The question becomes, when is it time to step in and consider senior care?
+Will you be looking to consider retirement or care home facilities, or perhaps even in home care for sale to allow them some independence in a familiar space?

 The idea of bringing it up to them may seem daunting since it’s likely that reject it.
 Seniors are used to their independence and mobility.
 So it’s likely that suggesting that they are no longer capable of taking care of themselves has the potential to agitate them.